-A study in the Iranian Journal of Pharmaceutical Research examined turmeric and its effects on mild to moderate psoriasis.
+A in the Iranian Journal of Pharmaceutical Research examined turmeric and its effects on mild to moderate psoriasis.
 The study concluded that turmeric improved skin lesions with minimal side effects.
 The study recommended using turmeric topical ointment as part of a treatment plan for those with plaque psoriasis.

 Ask your doctor if cooking with turmeric, taking a turmeric supplement, or using a turmeric topical may help your psoriasis.